 - Users may refine their results list by applying filters such as date range, subject, format, and more

 - With a “My WorldCat” account, users may run lists on particular subjects or other search parameters and save, share, or export metadata to spreadsheets

 - Requires no WUSTL Key authentication

 When Should I Use WorldCat?

-Worldcat is a great tool for finding if a book on a topic has been published.
-In addition, the records can be quite enhanced in several cases including table of contents and expanded terms.
-Washington University Libraries holdings are included and noted, however ebooks and materials added within the last 30 days will not be indicated.
+WorldCat is a great tool for finding if a book on a topic has been published.
+In addition, the records can be quite enhanced in several cases including a table of contents and expanded terms.
+Washington University Libraries holdings are included and noted; ebooks and materials added within the last 30 days, however, will not be indicated.

 Questions?
 Ask your subject librarian or our 24/7 Ask Us! chat service.